 Case Study: The Financial Industry and Data Lineage

-Data Lineage has become essential to financial industry, especially since regulatory controls changed as a reaction of the 2007-2008 financial crisis.
-A case study between a prominent bank and ASG Technologies describes how one bank took a proactive strategy to, “Create a world class process and strategy to automate the data forensics and resolve regulatory requirements across the organization.”
-The bank’s Information Architecture (IA) team explored a range of tools and did “Proof of Concept trials with 3 vendors, including a portion of the ASG Solution,” for the Retail Banking Division.
+Data lineage has become essential to the financial industry, especially since regulatory controls changed as a reaction to the 2007-2008 financial crisis.
+A case study between a prominent bank and ASG Technologies (now Rocket Software) describes how one bank took a proactive strategy to, “Create a world-class process and strategy to automate the data forensics and resolve regulatory requirements across the organization.”
+The bank’s Information Architecture (IA) team explored a range of tools and did “proof of concept trials with three vendors, including a portion of the ASG solution,” for the retail banking division.

-Moving forward, the bank’s IA team planned to continue with ASG’s solution executing Data Lineage, including a “second implementation stage of 1000 KBEs in 40-50 systems.”
-As this case study shows, the power of Data Lineage minimizes doubts, increases trust, and speeds the processes, or as explained by Ian Rowlands, “Allowing for responses to business opportunities and regulatory challenges quickly and confidently.”
+Moving forward, the bank’s IA team planned to continue with ASG’s solution executing data lineage, including a “second implementation stage of 1000 KBEs in 40-50 systems.”
+As this case study shows, the power of data lineage minimizes doubts, increases trust, and speeds the processes.

 Image used under license from Shutterstock.com